mvcds/my-library/summaries/never-split-the-difference/10 - Find the black swan/16 - Kids are full of dreams that adults slowly crumble.md

-> Kids are full of dreams that adults slowly cramble
+> Kids are full of dreams that adults slowly crumble

 #quote by [[Chris Voss]] on [[0 - Never Split The Difference]]